Kirsty Smith: West Ham United

 On 15 July 2022, it was announced that Smith had signed a two-year deal with West Ham United, with the option to extend for a further year.

 Nottingham Forest

 On 14 July 2025, it was announced that Smith had signed a two-year deal with Nottingham Forest.

+Rangers

+On 9 July 2026, it was announced that Smith had signed a two-year contract with Scottish Women's Premier League club Rangers and would wear shirt number 22.